MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - **Application (client) ID**: This identifies the Azure AD app you created for calling APIs.
 Get the ID from the **Real-time APIs** confirmation screen or find it later in the Azure portal under **App registrations**.
 There will be one ID for each app you created.

 ### Identify your environment
-The resource URIs for Sandbox and Production can be found on the Account information tile on the Dynamics 365 Fraud Protection dashboard or as printed below:
+The API URIs for Sandbox and Production can be found on the Account information tile on the Dynamics 365 Fraud Protection dashboard or as printed below:
 - Sandbox: https://api.dfp.microsoft-int.com
 - Production: https://api.dfp.microsoft.com